girirajvyas/gof-design-patterns/README.md

 Take the input that is not in sync with the requirement as cinstructor parameter
 This adapter class implements the same interface that we had for our required entity

-## Pitfalls
+## Drawbacks
-- Not a lot of pitfalls
+- Not a lot of Drawbacks
 - Dont Complicate
 - ususally multiple adapters can be created to make code works
 - Don't add functionality, Consider Decorator or any other pattern in case you need to add functionality